Fecal Incontinence

 The intestines extend from the stomach to the anus and consist of the small intestine (duodenum, jejunum and ileum) and the large intestine (colon and rectum).
 When something is wrong within this complex system, fecal incontinence (FI) may occur.
 FI is rarely due to one single factor and is, in fact, rather a symptom of underlying disease than a condition of its own.

 Current treatments are not successful in the long-term and infections and other complications are common.
+The condition can be socially devastating and has a significant impact on the patients’ freedom of action and freedom of movement.
+Many patients feel ashamed and embarrassed, and fear of public humiliation may lead to social isolation.
 There is a need for development of new methods that can enable patients the freedom of movement and help them restore their dignity and self-esteem.
-Implantica’s new technological solutions are anticipated to provide increased bowel control with fewer complications compared to conventional treatments.

 Description and definition